-Paul L. Battaglia, AIA, has been an Adjunct Associate Professor at UB since 1985 teaching Lighting and Acoustics: Environmental Controls 2.
+Paul L. Battaglia, AIA, ASA, INCE, has been an Adjunct Associate Professor at UB since 1985 teaching Architectural Lighting and Acoustics.: Environmental Controls 2.
 He also teaches a seminar on Aural Architecture and has taught Generic Building Types and various architectural studios in the Millard Fillmore College.

 Paul is a Buffalo native who received his Bachelor’s and Master’s degrees from the Massachusetts Institute of Technology.
-He has been in full-time architectural practice for 38 years working on many of the more significant historic projects in Buffalo.
+He has been in full-time architectural practice since 1976 working on many of the more significant historic projects in Buffalo.
 His award-winning work includes authorship of the Downtown Buffalo Strategic Plan (1998) which informed to a large degree the Buffalo:2002 planning effort.
-His projects include the Frank Lloyd Wright Rowing Boathouse, a conjectural design of the Yahara Boathouse, Kleinhans Music Hall Master Plan, Erie County Courts Facilities, Barton House renovations, Market Arcade, Roycroft Inn guest house, and the Greater Buffalo Savings Bank buildings.
+His projects include the Frank Lloyd Wright Rowing Boathouse, a conjectural design of the Yahara Boathouse, as well as the Kleinhans Music Hall Master Plan, Erie County Courts Facilities, Barton House renovations, Market Arcade, Roycroft Inn guest house, Albright-Knox Art Gallery, and the Greater Buffalo Savings Bank buildings.

 Paul owns a company that makes architectural acoustic products that seal common sound flanking paths and has been granted two patents.
 He is author of “Achieving Acoustical Comfort in Restaurants” and presented a Special Session on Restaurant Acoustics at the 174 meeting of the Acoustical Society of America.
 His current research interests involve the emotional response and subjective impressions created by acoustical conditions in rooms, especially modal resonances.